daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

 In the course of loan application, some criminals may want to commit fraud with the use of their credit card.
 With my application, such fraud that will be committed by such  criminals will be  prevented and detected.
-My application makes use of IBM Auto AI ( Automation and
-Artificial intelligence) to analyse any transactions by the loan applicant through the dataset inherent in my  application and any fraud that'll will be commited  will be detected based on two important conditions.
+My application makes use of  Auto AI ( Automation and Artificial intelligence) to analyse any transactions by the loan applicant through the dataset inherent in my  application and any fraud that'll will be commited  will be detected based on two important conditions.
 My Web app will calculate two numeric values,which are 0 or 1 depending on whether there is a